schl3ck/OPPlugin-advanced-free-block-mode/readme.md

 The hotkeys only work if your mouse cursor is not over any interface of Openplanet.
 This is a limitation of Openplanet itself.
 Also the block may flicker sometimes between the fixed position and your mouse cursor.
 This is normal because Trackmania isn't built that the to-be-placed block and your mouse cursor are not together.
 Just move your mouse some pixels or wait a bit until it stops again.

-Some lines may be on top of others when they shouldn't be when rendering the coordinate system and pivot position on top of each other.
+Some lines may be on top of others when they shouldn't be when rendering the coordinate system and block visualizer on top of each other.

 # How to install
 Download it from https://openplanet.nl/files/109.
 You can also find a tutorial there how to install the plugin.